danReynolds/EARTH121/lessons/CrustalDeformation.md

 This data is plotted on a topographic map.
 By using this information, the geologists can reconstruct the pre-erosional structures and begin to interpret the region's geologic history.

 ## Folds

+During mountain building, flat-lying sedimentary and volcanic rocks are often bent into a series of wavelike undulations called **folds**.

+Folds in sedimentary strata resemble those that form when you push the ends of a piece of paper together.

+Most folds result from compressional stresses that shorten and thicken the crust.
+Occasionally, the folds are found separate, but most often they occur together a series of waves and undulations.

+The sides of a fold are called the limbs.
+A line drawn along the crest of the fold is termed the axis of the fold.
+In some folds, the axis is horizontal along or parallel to the surface, riding the crest.
+In more complex folding, the fold axis is often inclined at an angle known as the **plunge**.
+The **axial plane** is an imaginary surface that divides a fold as symmetrically as possible.

+## Types of Folds

+The two most common types of folds are called anti-cline and synclines.
+An **anticline** is most commonly formed by the up-folding or have been cut through deformed strata.
+Commonly found in association with anticlines are down-folds or troughs called **synclines**.

+Notice that the limb of an anticline is also a limb of the adjacent syncline.

+An asymmetric fold is said to be *overturned* if one limb is tilted beyond the vertical.
+An overturned fold can also lie on its side so that the axial plane of the fold would actually be horizontal.

+These *recumbent* folds are common in mountainous regions like the Alps of Europe.

+Folds are closely related to faults.
+Broad regional features called **monoclines** are large, step-like folds in otherwise horizontal sedimentary strata.
+These folds appear to be the result of the reactivation of steeply dipping fault zones located in basement rocks beneath the plateau.

+As large blocks of basement rock were displaced upward along ancient faults, the comparatively ductile sedimentary strata above responded by folding.

+## Domes and Basins

+Broad up-wards in basement rock can deform the overlying cover of sedimentary strata and generate large folds.

+When this up-warping produces a circular or elongate structure, the feature is called a **dome**.
+Down-warped structures having a similar shape are termed **basins**.

+Domes can also be formed by the intrusion of magma (laccoliths).
+In addition, the upward migration of salt formations can produce domes.

+Because large basins contain sedimentary beds sloping at such low angles, they are usually identified by the age of the rocks composing them.

+The youngest rocks are found near the center, and the oldest are on the flanks.
+This is the opposite of a dome, where the oldest rocks form the core.
+Makes sense, gravity.

+## joints

+Among the most common rock structures resulting from brittle deformation are fractures called **joints** along which no appreciable displacement has occurred.

+Although some joints have a random orientation, most occur in roughly parallel groups.

+Most joints are produced when rocks in the outermost crust are deformed.
+Tensional and shearing stresses cause the rock to fail by brittle structure.

+When folding occurs, rocks situated at the axes of the folds are elongated and pulled apart to produce tensional joints.
+Extensive joint patterns can also develop in response to relatively subtle and often barely perceptible, regional up-warping and down-warping of the crust.